Spider-Man: No Way Home: Pre-production

 McKenna and Sommers began working on the script in earnest by December 2019.
 They considered featuring Kraven the Hunter as the film's main antagonist, an idea that Watts had expressed interest in and pitched to Holland, but was abandoned because Sony wanted to first feature the character in a solo film before any other projects.
-The plot subsequently gravitated towards a story idea similar to the film It's a Wonderful Life (1946) in which Parker makes a wish regarding his now public identity.
+The plot subsequently gravitated towards a story idea similar to the film It's a Wonderful Life (1946) in which Peter makes a wish regarding his now public identity.
 That idea introduced Dr. Stephen Strange to the story, and the duo began exploring the idea of the multiverse and potentially revisiting characters from past Spider-Man films.
-Initially they thought this would just be a tease for fans, but they ultimately decided to fully integrate the past characters into the plot.
+Initially, they thought this would just be a tease for fans, but they ultimately decided to fully integrate the past characters into the plot.
 Sommers said, "Once it was collectively decided that we were going to take this swing, we had to commit and we had to do what was right for the story."
 They optimistically wrote for all the characters they wanted in the film before those actors were confirmed to be returning.
 Initial drafts of the film included every major character from past Spider-Man films returning, but this was narrowed down because the pair felt they had "bit[ten] off more than [they] could chew".
 The duo worked hard to prevent the film from just being "a bunch of fan service" by using the returning characters to help tell Peter Parker's story instead of just creating "curtain calls for everybody".
 Norman Osborn / Green Goblin from Sam Raimi's Spider-Man trilogy was not the main villain of the film in the first version of the script, despite still appearing as an antagonist; after the film lost "other characters", McKenna and Sommers concluded that the Green Goblin "had to be" the main villain and rewrote the script to give him a second chance to replicate his actions in the film Spider-Man (2002), but in a darker way related to Holland's version of Spider-Man.
 America Chavez had been considered to appear in the film at one point to serve in the sorcerer's apprentice-type role that eventually became part of Ned Leeds's role in the film; she would go on to appear in the MCU film Doctor Strange in the Multiverse of Madness (2022).